 iPhone 13 Pro: Price and availability

-The iPhone 13 Pro is available direct from Apple's retail stores or online.
-You can get it with your carrier of choice or even unlocked.
-It's also available at other retailers like Amazon, Best Buy, Target, Walmart, Costco, and more, though these places usually sell the device locked to a carrier.
-Finally, you can always get the iPhone 13 Pro from your carrier of choice, like Verizon and Mint Mobile.
+The iPhone 13 Pro can be bought with your carrier of choice or even unlocked from retailers like Amazon, Best Buy, Target, Walmart, Costco, and more, though these places usually sell the device locked to a carrier.
+You can also get the iPhone 13 Pro from your carrier of choice, like Verizon and Mint Mobile.

 iPhone 13 Pro: Hardware and design